-Sample registration, plate layout creation, quantification, technical validation, and results formatting are handled by biocrates’ MetIDQ software.
-The data collection is controlled by the instrument manufacturer’s software using acquisition methods provided on the USB stick that comes with the kit.
-It is not required that MetIDQ being installed on the same computer as the instrument.
+Sample registration, plate layout creation, quantification, technical validation, and results formatting are handled by biocrates’ WebIDQ software.
+The data collection is controlled by the instrument manufacturer’s software using acquisition methods provided in the download section in My biocrates.
+It is not required to run WebIDQ on the same computer as the instrument.

-MetIDQ contains tools for data normalization and analysis using StatPack and MetaboINDICATOR™ (latter only applicable for MxP Quant 500 kit).
+WebIDQ contains tools for data normalization and analysis as well as MetaboINDICATOR™.
 Exported data can be formatted for direct uploaded in MetaboAnalyst (see biocrates MetaboAnalyst tutorial) or use in R with a provided script.
 Additionally, biocrates offers a statistical analysis service and interpretation package performed by our in-house experts.

 biocrates kits have been specifically validated for use with plasma and serum.
 However, a wide variety of other sample matrices can be analyzed using the kits.
 Essentially any samples with endogenous metabolites can be analyzed with the correct preparation.